Deblok-Workshop/NewDeblok/README.md

 ## For chromebook skids

 - I **strongly **do not** recommend** you to deploy NewDeblok to a service like Vercel.
-- Use `bun run build` instead of `bun run watc h` if you don't need to watch the files.
+- Use `bun run build` instead of `bun run watch` if you don't need to watch the files.
 - You \***\*have\*\*** to selfhost DeblokManager.
 It cannot be deployed to a service like Vercel.

 # Donate to me!